 Quiet anger is cancer.
-It eats its way through the soft tissue of your mind looking for your heart to attach itself to.
-Quiet anger is like an open wound that you try to bandage, knowing nothing you do will ever stop the bleeding.
+It eats its way through the soft tissue of your mind, looking for your heart to attach itself to.
+Quiet anger is like an open wound you try to bandage, knowing nothing you do will ever stop the bleeding.

 Quiet anger takes that last piece of you and twists your reality into a broken ornament on the floor.

-Quiet anger is losing the argument just so it ends before one of you reaches a point of no return.
+Quiet anger is losing the argument, so it ends before one of you reaches a point of no return.

 Quiet anger is the bone-chilling thoughts you have while the fight rages on, and you realize death might enter your house.